xinzhul/MSIFluxer/README.md

 ## Quickstart
 We provide a template here.
 Users only need to change the thresholds for each step as needed.
-Once the environmental configuration is set up, metabolite identification on the sample dataset is estimated to be completed in approximately one minute, with the results exported.
+Once the environmental configuration is set up, the identification of 13C-labeled metabolites on the sample dataset is estimated to be completed in approximately one minute, with the results exported.

 ```r
 library (MSIFluxer)
 # Input file (example file included)